 Willen Lake is a peaceful park surrounded by a lake with a collection of activities to get involved in such as water sports, high rope courses and mini golf, or simply relax with a picnic or enjoy a BBQ.

 Campbell Park is Milton Keynes’ very own central park.
 Many of the major and free events in Milton Keynes such as the World Picnic, Filipino Festival and the MK Play Day are hosted here.
 Visit the website to find the event timetable.

 Shenley Woods, one of Milton Keynes’ most ancient parks, and Howe Park Wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.

 Just outside Milton Keynes is Stowe, a picturesque park offering lakeside walks, guided tours and 18th century buildings to discover as you journey around the park.

 Alongside the parkland, dedicated path and cycleways across the city mean you can discover and enjoy some of the stunning scenery Milton Keynes has to offer on foot or on a bike safely – Ideal if taking children on an adventure.

 For more information on places to see, visit the Parks Trust website.

-At the opposite end you will find Bedford’s Embankment and Mill meadows and the River Great Ouse, collectively referred to as the ‘Jewel in Bedford’s Crown’ for its peaceful and stunning nature.
+Bedford’s Embankment and Mill Meadows along the River Great Ouse, are collectively referred to as the ‘Jewel in Bedford’s Crown’ for their peaceful and stunning nature.

-For more information on Bedford’s green spaces, visit the Bedford’s Borough Council website
+For more information on Bedford’s green spaces, visit Bedford Borough Council's website.